p-vinayak/engineering-notes/projects/ImportAthleticRosterStudentSchedulesToArms/ImportAthleticRosterStudentSchedulesToArms.md

 ### Questions
 - Can you pull rosters from ARMS?
+	- **No, but it would have been ideal to because `SPORTS_TRACKING` in theory could have rows other than the ones imported from ARMS in the other ARMS integration.**
 - Can both ARMS jobs be consolidated into this one?
+	- **Yes, but we should keep them separate anyway.**
 - What kind of term codes should the job process?
 	- Just "FA"/"SP"? (traditional year term codes)
 	- Or "SU" as well?(supplementary terms)
+	- **Custom logic in the notes section**
+- Teamworks engineer said:
+	- We need to maintain a mapping of term id/descriptor, what did he mean?
+	- There are a maximum of 2 meeting patterns per course, is this going to cause an issue?
+- API Behavior
+	- Can we import schedules for multiple semesters?
+	- What if multiple semesters have courses with 3 different meeting patterms?
+	- Can we get rid of schedules?
+What if someone's schedule changes?

 ### Notes
 - Current year term logic (from Chelsea)